-The present author wrote a FORTRAN 95 program to produce artificial data to feed the MAP program that implements the estimates that were just described.
-The results that are presented next are for a configuration of 25 targets are displayed in Fig. 1.
+I wrote a FORTRAN 90 program to produce artificial data to feed the MAP program that implements the estimates that I just described.
+The results that are presented next are for a configuration of 25 targets that are displayed in Figure 1.
 The additive errors are a set of scaled pseudorandom independent normal variates and the observer positions are another set of pseudorandom independent normal variates.
-The standard deviations of the observer positions are $\sigma{x1} = 5$ and $\sigma{x2} = 2$.
+These pseudorandom normals were generated by a call to a subroutine that I wrote that uses a good congruential generator to return a vector of pseudorandom independent uniform (0, 1) variates.
+The standard deviations of the observer positions are $\sigma{x1} = 5$ and $\sigma{x2} = 2$ .
 The error variances were set equal.

-To keep the experiment manageable only two values of the sample size are used: N = 200 and N = 200,000 and the errors standard deviations were set equal to each other.
-Two values of the error standard deviation $\psi = \psi_0 = \cdots = \psi_M$ were used: $\psi = 0.1$ and $\psi = 1$.
-The measures of goodness of fit used in this simulation are the root-mean square error (RMSE) and the maximum absolute error (MAE) of the estimated target locations with respect to the true positions in Fig. 1.
+To keep the experiment manageable only two values of the sample size are used: N = 200 and N = 200,000.
+The two values of the error standard deviation $\psi = \psi_0 = \cdots = \psi_M$ are $\psi = 0.1$ and $\psi = 1$ .
+The measure of goodness of fit is the root-mean square error (RMSE) of the estimated target locations with respect to the true positions in Figure 1.
 The best results are obtained by using the target at the origin as the reference target.